 For most of us “regular” people, food storage consists mostly of canned food along with others such as rice, beans, powdered milk and potatoes.
 Frozen food also is thrown in the mix along with whatever is growing in the garden.

 They store for a very long time – upwards of 25+ years.
 They are also lightweight as they contain no moisture.
 Freeze dried food can be transported easier than bulk canned goods.
 Preparation of this food is relatively easy as water needs to be added, heated and that is it.
-Importantly is water is an integral part of the preparation compared to canned.
+Water is an integral part of the preparation compared to canned food.

 There are two categories of freeze dried food I am currently ordering, breakfast and meats.
 I have been putting back Mountain House Scrambled Eggs with Bacon along with a variety of Mountain House meats.
 I found that my food storage program was lacking in breakfast foods and meat.
 I cannot have chickens or other farm animals on my property.

 Most of those I have tasted were decent to good.
 Mountain House is not the only producers of freeze dried foods.
 There are many out there and I have tried a few and found them pretty good.
 If interested, we have reviewed a selection of freeze-dried food producers here.

 So – have you tried any freeze dried foods or started storing them?